-Online Delivery (Contingency plan)
+Online Delivery

-The course is scheduled to be in-person.
-However, in case circumstances change and the course delivery is moved online, the course, including your participation, will be recorded on video and will be available to students in the course for viewing remotely and after each session.
+The course is scheduled to be delivered online.
+The course, including your participation, will be recorded on video and will be available to students in the course for viewing after each session.
+All of the lectures will have an activity component and it is strongly advised to attend them so you can apply the learnings.